 3. What was your study routine?

 Rhonda, Dip VET/TDD: As I said previously, I would set aside a whole day that would work for me and usually the Sunday.
-I am a morning person so to get up 0700 was fine… Family sleeping in and free of distractions.
+I am a morning person so to get up at 7 am was fine… Family sleeping in and free of distractions.
 I would have prepared a plan for what I was going to work on the day or so before for good time management.
-I also had a designated area to work with computer, file trays, text books etc. This area allowed me to get up and walk away without having to pack up.
+I also had a designated area to work with computers, file trays, textbooks etc. This area allowed me to get up and walk away without having to pack up.

 I believe in quality not quantity of study.
 I would read over [the course work] and clarify what I was going to do before starting and I would have a coffee and water beside me.
 I would also make sure I took a short break every 2 hours and eat lunch at the table away from my work.
 If I was forgetting or losing concentration, I would take a short walk 10-20 mins then try again.
 I tried to be kind to myself, not pushing too hard if it was not working.
 [I would then] reward myself with a daggy movie at the end of my sessions.